martinzf/SolarSystem/README.md

 The data was obtained from
 [E.M.
 Standish (1992)](https://www.rschr.de/PRPDF/aprx_pos_planets.pdf)
 and adapted in order to simplify the code.
 Degrees were converted to radians.
-Certain quantites and their rates of change were combined into others in order to only track the planets' classical Keplerian orbital elements (e, a, ω, i, Ω, M):
+Certain quantities and their rates of change were combined into others in order to only track the planets' classical Keplerian orbital elements (e, a, ω, i, Ω, M):
 - Argument of perihelion = longitude of perihelion - longitude of